 Brain surgery may be an option if medications aren’t successful in controlling your seizures.
 This option is believed to be more effective for partial seizures that affect one small part of the brain than for ones that are generalized.

 There are two types of supplemental or alternative treatments for grand mal seizures.
 Vagus nerve stimulation involves the implantation of an electrical device that automatically stimulates a nerve in your neck.
 Eating a ketogenic diet, which is high in fat and low in carbohydrates, is also said to help some people reduce seizures.

 Having a tonic-clonic seizure due to a one-time trigger may not affect you in the long term.

 People with seizure disorders can often live a full and productive life.
 This is especially true if their seizures are managed through medication or other treatments.

-People with generalized tonic-clonic seizures that are not controlled by medication sometimes die suddenly.
+People with generalized tonic-clonic seizures that aren’t controlled by medication sometimes die suddenly.
 This is believed to be caused by a disturbance in your heart’s rhythm as a result of muscle convulsions.

 If you have a history of seizures, some activities may not be safe for you.
 Having a seizure while swimming, bathing, or driving, for example, could be life-threatening.

 Seizures are not well understood.
-In some cases, it may not be possible for you to prevent a seizure if your seizures do not appear to have a specific trigger.
+In some cases, it may not be possible for you to prevent a seizure if your seizures don’t appear to have a specific trigger.

-You can take steps in your daily life to help prevent the experience of seizures, including:
+You can take steps in your daily life to help prevent seizures, including:

-Pregnant women should obtain adequate prenatal care.
-Proper prenatal care helps to avoid complications that could contribute to the development of a seizure disorder in the baby.
-After birth, it is important to have the child immunized against diseases that can negatively affect the central nervous system, contributing to seizure disorders.
+Pregnant women should have adequate prenatal care.
+Getting proper prenatal care helps to avoid complications that could contribute to the development of a seizure disorder in your baby.
+After you give birth, it’s important to have your child immunized against diseases that can negatively affect their central nervous system and contribute to seizure disorders.